10 Oct How remission affects CIBIL score?

 Yes.
 CIBIL scores get much affected by late payments and can hamper about 80-100 points at least

-If you feel that late payments report on your account has occurred by mistake, you can check the error.
-If there is something as a misleading mistake, you can report for it to the respective credit bureau.
+If you feel that the late payments report on your account has occurred by mistake, you can check the error.
+If there is something as a misleading mistake, you can report it to the respective credit bureau.

 - How can I know about late payments on my credit report?

 If there is a sudden fall in your credit score, then you should check it.
 You should immediately review your credit report.
-Consult the bureaus to confirm on the issue related to late payments.
+Consult the bureaus to confirm the issue related to late payments.